JJGohildev/ba-reviews-tableau-dashboard/README.md

 ![Actual Tableau Rating Trend worksheet](screenshots/02_rating_trend.png)

-Both images are captures of the native Tableau workbook, with surrounding application controls removed.
-No charts have been recreated in HTML.
+Screenshots from the Tableau workbook.

 ## What I worked on